Bexley 0 to 19 Children's Public Health Service

 - a review for children aged between two years and two and a half years old

-- information and advice for preparation for school at three and a half to four years old
+- information and advice for preparing for school at three and a half to four years old

 These checks are to support the development of your child and to provide you with advice and information.